 Exploring the baseline knowledge and experience of healthcare professionals in the United Kingdom on Novel Psychoactive Substances

-Objective: This survey aimed to explore baseline knowledge and experience on Novel Psychoactive Substances (NPS) of healthcare professionals (HCPs) from different disciplines in the United Kingdom.
+Objective: This survey aimed to explore knowledge and experience on novel psychoactive substances (NPS) of healthcare professionals (HCPs).
+The study also aimed to assess how HCPs would like to improve their knowledge of NPS.
 Methods: Seventy paper questionnaires were disseminated in 2017 within continuing education events to pharmacists, nurses and general practitioners (GPs).
-Additionally, 127 online surveys were completed using the Qualtrics platform by other HCPs and mental health nurses in six UK independent mental health hospitals long-stay in-patient rehabilitation services.
-Two educational sessions involving pharmacists and GPs were also held in late 2017 and mid-2018 and impact was evaluated against baseline knowledge of NPS.
-Evaluation forms were handed out at the end of the education events to garner feedback, especially on areas for improvement for future sessions.
-Statistical analysis of the data was undertaken using SPSS (V.25).
-Results: Most HCPs reported only ‘basic’ to ‘intermediate’ NPS knowledge.
-Substance misuse service staff felt more informed, were more often consulted, and had greater confidence regarding NPS compared to hospital and primary care professionals.
+Additionally, 127 online surveys were completed using the Qualtrics platform by other HCPs and mental health nurses in six United Kingdom (UK) independent mental health hospitals long-stay in-patient rehabilitation services.
+Two educational sessions involving pharmacists and GPs were also held in late 2017 and mid-2018.
+Knowledge of NPS by HCPs was evaluated prior to the start of the educational events.
+Evaluation forms were handed out post-sessions to garner feedback, especially on areas for improvement for future sessions.
+Statistical analysis of data was undertaken using SPSS (V.25).
+Results: Most HCPs reported only 'basic' to 'intermediate' NPS knowledge.
+Substance misuse service staff felt more informed, were more often consulted and had greater confidence regarding NPS compared to hospital and primary care professionals.
 A negative association was found between the age of the HCP and knowledge of NPS.
 Most participants expressed a need for regular training and updates as insufficient NPS-related information is currently received.
 Conclusions: An improvement within the self-reported knowledge of HCPs on NPS is evident in comparison to previous studies.
-Continued education of HCPs on NPS is fundamental for the provision of improved harm reduction services which can enhance the overall care for NPS service users.
+Continued education of HCPs on NPS is fundamental for the provision of improved harm reduction services, which can enhance overall care for NPS service users.